A School of Mud Volcano Islands in Azerbaijan

 Key points

-• Focus: The tadpole-shaped islands along the Absheron Peninsula were born by explosive mud volcano eruptions and reshaped by erosion
+- Core point: The tadpole-shaped islands along the Absheron Peninsula were born by explosive mud volcano eruptions and reshaped by erosion.

 The tadpole-shaped islands along the Absheron Peninsula were born by explosive mud volcano eruptions and reshaped by erosion.
+The post A School of Mud Volcano Islands in Azerbaijan appeared first on NASA Science.
 The institutional report frames the development in practical terms and ties it to the broader mission or observing effort.

 They sometimes fuel huge fireballs and have created whole new islands in the space of a few minutes.
 Islands of Fire and Ice Veiled in Cloud 3 min read Puffs of low-level clouds mingle with the volcanic terrain of Candlemas and Vindication islands in the remote South Atlantic.